trufflesecurity/hacktoberfest2023/README.md

 - Issues labeled “Hacktoberfest”: We have a backlog of issues and some of them have been labeled “Hacktoberfest”.
 - Expanding our Test Coverage: Add new tests or expand existing tests to increase our test coverage to make TruffleHog even more robust!

-### TODO
-Pin issue that will do two things:
-1. Keep a tally of points
-2. Open/working on Detector types

-Examples of valid bug fixes

-Review the contributing document process

-Open PR template to use detectors5